Professor of Violin, Coordinator or Strings

 Knoxville, TN 37996-4040

-Dr. Hristov has recorded for Centaur Records, Romeo Records, the Divine Arts Record label, Bulgarian National Radio and WUOT Knoxville.
-His recordings are broadcast on NPR stations across the country.
+Hristov has recorded for Centaur Records, Romeo Records, Blue Griffin Records, the Divine Arts Record label, Bulgarian National Radio and WUOT Knoxville.
+His recordings have been broadcast on NPR stations across the country.
 As part of the internationally-acclaimed Kaleidos Duo with pianist, Vladimir Valjarevic, Dr. Hristov's recordings and performances have received rave reviews from The Strad Magazine, Fanfare, DUMA (Sofia, Bulgaria), and Lucid Culture (New York).
-An avid chamber musician, Dr. Hristov also tours and performs regularly with the Appalachia Piano Trio.

-Dr. Hristov has presented his research on Eastern European pedagogical methods for violin at conferences around the world, including the International College Music Society Conference (Dubrovnik, Croatia), the American String Teachers Association National Conference, as well as several regional and statewide clinics and conferences.
+Hristov has presented his research on Eastern European pedagogical methods for violin at conferences around the world, including the International College Music Society Conference, the American String Teachers Association National Conference, and the Music Teachers National Association Conference.
 A dedicated teacher, his students have won numerous competitions, and many hold prestigious scholarships and professional appointments.
 Recent teaching awards include the 2014 Tennessee Music Teachers Association Teacher of the Year, the Tennessee Governor's School for the Arts Outstanding Teacher Award, and the University of Tennessee School of Music's Faculty Distinguished Teaching Award.

 - D.M.A. in Violin Performance - University of Kentucky (2008)